The Sybil Campbell Collection

 Origins of the Collection

 The Collection was established in 1928 as the Crosby Hall Library and became a charity in 1955.
 It was moved to a purpose built room in Crosby Hall in 1959 as the Sybil Campbell Library.
 From 1992 to 1995 it was in storage before being re-opened in 1998 at 28 Great James Street in Bloomsbury.
-In June 2006, after intensive work on cataloguing and conservation (aided by generous grants from the Pilgrim Trust and the Charitable Foundation), it was moved to the University of Winchester, where it remained until late 2024.
+In June 2006, after intensive work on cataloguing and conservation (aided by generous grants from the Pilgrim Trust and the Charitable Foundation), it was moved to the University of Winchester, where it remained until late 2023.

 About the Collection

-There are reports and publications of the BFUW (founded 1907) and the International Federation of University Women (founded 1920).
-It contains some records of past BFWG Award Holders and BFWG Charitable Foundation Grant Holders.
-There are records of the Women’s National Commission and interesting material on Crosby Hall and Chelsea.
+The materials include items of literature and history in the nineteenth and twentieth centuries – including women’s education, their personal libraries, biography, autobiography, women in wartime, the support the British Federation of University Women (BFUW) gave to refugees and so on.
+There are reports and publications of the BFUW (founded 1907) and the International Federation of University Women (founded 1920); some records of past BFWG Award Holders and BFWG Charitable Foundation Grant Holders; as well as records of the Women’s National Commission and interesting material on Crosby Hall and Chelsea.